neitzlab/SConeEdgeDetection/README.md

 * A 3D view software capable of opening `.vtk` files.
 The advantage here is viewing several neurons simultaneously.
 I use [Paraview][paraview].

 #### More information:
-* [Information][viking] on the annotation software, developed by Jamie Anderson in the Marc and Jones labs.
+* [Annotation software][viking] developed by Jamie Anderson in the Marc and Jones labs.
-* [Information][sbfsemrepo] on the 3D analysis and visualization software, developed by Sara Patterson in the Neitz lab.
+* [3D analysis and visualization software][sbfsemrepo] developed by Sara Patterson in the Neitz lab.
 * Questions or comments: sarap44@uw.edu